ellerenad/ellerenad.github.io/about.md

 Even if I write this blog with passion, love, and dedication, trying to provide quality content, I cannot guarantee that everything here is going to be 100% correct.

+The views, thoughts, and opinions expressed in this blog belong solely to the author, and not necessarily to the author's employer, organization, committee or other group or individual.

 Copyright (c) 2020 Enrique Llerena Dominguez

 Permission is hereby granted, free of charge, to any person obtaining a copy